LandRegistry/land-registry-elements/README.md

   - browserify-incremental necessitates the use of full paths in the built output - really we need to suppress this for all but the local build
 - Concatenate stylesheet output?
 - Migrate to nunjucks
+- Get basics like breadcrumbs into the parent template
 - Consider pulling out the template from the govuk_template_mustache module instead of using it verbatim thereby allowing us to clean it up a little, and split the pieces like the footer out into partials.
 - per component tests in each component's folder
 - Browsersync